-[CTP 2.4] The report viewer toolbar ActiveX print experience has been replaced with a modern PDF based experience that works across the matrix of supported browsers, including Microsoft Edge.
+PDF Replaces ActiveX for Remote Printing: The report viewer toolbar ActiveX print experience has been replaced with a modern PDF based experience that works across the matrix of supported browsers, including Microsoft Edge.
 No more ActiveX controls to download!
 Depending on the browser you use and the PDF viewing applications and services you have installed, Reporting Services will either open a print dialog to print your report or prompt you to download a .PDF file of your report.
 As an administrator, you can still disable client side printing from Management Studio.
 For more information, see Enable and Disable Client-Side Printing for Reporting Services.

 |Enable and disable subscriptions.
 New user interface options to quickly disable and enable subscriptions.
 The disabled subscriptions maintain their other configuration properties such as schedule and can be easily enabled.|

 For more information, see Disable or Pause Report and Subscription Processing.

 |Subscription description.
 When you create a new subscription, you can now include a description of the report as part of the subscription properties.
 The description is included on the subscription summary page.||SharePoint and Native mode|

 |Change subscription owner.
 Enhanced user interface to quickly change the owner of a subscription.
 Previous versions of Reporting Services allow administrators to change subscription owners using script.
-Starting with the SQL Server 2016 Community Technology Preview 3.2 (CTP 3.2) release, you can change subscription owners using the user interface or script.
+Starting with the SQL Server 2016 release, you can change subscription owners using the user interface or script.
 Changing the subscription owner is a common administrative task when users leave or change roles in your organization.||SharePoint and Native mode|

 |Shared credential for file share subscriptions.
 Two workflows now exist with Reporting Services file share subscriptions:|

 New in this release, your Reporting Services administrator can configure a single file share account, that is used for one to many subscriptions.
 The file share account is configured in the Reporting Services native mode configuration manager Specify a file share account, and then on the subscription configuration page, users select Use file share account.